 Participate in a one day workshop on transitioning from internship to residency.
 This workshop involves:

-Have access to monthly Faculty Development Workshops.
-Recent Topics have included:
+Have access to monthly Fellow Clinician Educators Sessions.
+Recent topics have included:

 The College of Medicine supports educational research and scholarship, as well as serves as a valuable resource for those interested in these educational endeavors.
 There are a variety of seminars and workshops that can help residents interested in medical education hone their skills.
 The Office of Evaluation, Curriculum Research and Development (OECRD) also brings nationally recognized educational leaders to OSU to lead some of these sessions.
 Check out OECRD's website to see more resources that are available.